Skip to main content

 To extract metadata from your on-premises IBM Cognos Analytics instance, use Atlan's cognos-extractor tool.

-Atlan uses exactly the same cognos-extractor behind the scenes when it connects to IBM Cognos Analytics in the cloud.
+Atlan uses the same cognos-extractor internally when connecting to IBM Cognos Analytics instances hosted in the cloud.

 Install Docker Compose